ianmaclarty/amulet/doc/quickstart.md

 [Download](http://www.amulet.xyz) the Windows installer and run it.
-Or, if you prefer, download the Windows zip archive, extract it to a directory of your choice and add that folder to your PATH.
+Or, if you prefer, download the Windows zip archive, extract it to a directory of your choice and add that directory to your PATH.

 **Mac:**

+[Download](http://www.amulet.xyz) the OSX pkg file and run it.
-[Download](http://www.amulet.xyz) and extract the Mac zip archive to a directory of your choice.
-Then add the directory to your PATH.
+Or, if you prefer, download the OSX zip archive, extract it to a directory of your choice and add that directory to your PATH.

 **Linux:**